chaoflow/chaoflow.testing.crawler/src/chaoflow/testing/crawler/README.txt

     >>> interact( locals())

-Thx to jensens you can get an interactive prompt in your tests (still waiting to be packaged as an egg?)
+Thx to jensens you can get an interactive prompt in your tests:

     >>> interact( locals() )